Chan-man00/fogeye/README.md

 ## HDR

-This code defines the High Definition Resolution environment.
+This code defines the High Dynamic Range environment.

 ''' requirements for this code** pip install opencv-python